NHMDenmark/specify-adapter/documentation/Meetings_Decisions.md

   - using the delete end point delete the attachment
   - if there are multple atachment - postponed until webasset server is replaced

+7. ARS has presedence for all metadata fields for now
-7. When syncing metadata, the values of metadata is overwritten to Specify
+ - When syncing metadata, the values of metadata is overwritten to Specify, that means the values in ARS are persisted in Specify in all cases